 India remains a popular destination, but the situation can change quickly - monitor news reports and travel advice in the run-up to your trip.

-Most travel insurance policies won’t cover you if you travel to areas advised against by the Foreign and Commonwealth Office (FCO).
-They currently advise against travelling to certain areas in India, so make sure you check the FCO website for the latest updates.
+Most travel insurance policies won’t cover you if you travel to areas advised against by The Foreign, Commonwealth and Development Office (FCDO).
+They currently advise against travelling to certain areas in India, so make sure you check the FCDO website for the latest updates.